EduardoAlcaria/mygametracker/README.md

 2. Make sure you have:
    - JDK 17 or newer
    - MySQL running and credentials set up
+3. Make sure to run the file as Adm, otherwise the program will not work as it should
-3. Run `Main.java`
+4. Run `Main.java`
-4. Use terminal + system tray to interact with the app
+5. Use terminal + system tray to interact with the app

 ⚠️ Default database credentials can be edited in `ConnectionDAO.java`.